Schedule a Consultation

 How long do I have to contest a will in Texas?

 A will can be contested up to two years after it has been admitted to probate.
-Keep in mind that you are allowed to contest a will before it is admitted to probate, and this is often a more effective option.
+Remember that you are allowed to contest a will before it is admitted to probate, which is often a more effective option.
 Because the proponent must prove that the will is valid before it is admitted to probate, this gives you more leverage and the burden of proof will be different than if the will is determined to be valid by the court.

 Will my case have to go to trial?